 - Is your blood sugar and insulin off?
 The tests to look at are fasting insulin, fasting glucose, HbA1c, Triglycerides.

 - Do you have an infection?
 Look at the white blood cell (WBC) differential.
 If you have over 70 percent neutrophils, over 45 percent lymphocytes or over 6 percent eosinophils, you have a problem!
+An unknown Lyme, EBV, or Gut Microbe infection are top causes of mysterious fatigue.
+Lyme Disease Blog or Viral Infection Blog

 A piece of chronic fatigue that is almost never talked about comes from some patients’ deplorable states of brain function.
 Often the patient doesn’t even really know how bad it is until we start doing a neurological exam in the office or start asking brain-related questions.